roaringsheep/obstacle-detection/README.md

 ```
 npm install
+gulp build
 npm start
 ```
 It will be hosted on localhost:8080

 ### Development
+`gulp watch` will watch js and scss files and re-compile them when they change.

-`nodemon app.js` will boot up the server with nodemon, which will automatically restart server when it detects a file change.
+`nodemon app.js` will boot up the server with nodemon, which will automatically restart the server when it detects a file change.